fedeghe/unicodeist/README.md

 <img align="right" width="250"  src="src/img/ss3.png?raw=true">

-all range fields can be tuned either moving the range handle either just clicking on the value and scroll `up/down` or just type the exact value and blur or hit `esc` | `enter` buttons (if a range is focused then the scrolling on the symbols list is disabled).
+all range fields can be tuned either moving the range handle either just clicking on the value and scroll `up/down` or just type the exact value and blur or hit `enter` buttons (if a range is focused then the scrolling on the symbols list is disabled).